conjoiners/conjoiners/README.md

 Conjoiners share one nest configuration, which describes the group of conjoiners that know each other as well as communictaion protocol details.

+## Configuration

+Nest configuration is done through a JSON file:

+    {
+        "recv_timeout": 50,
+        "conjoiners":
+        [
+            {
+                "name": "test",
+                "url": "ipc:///tmp/conjoiners_test"
+            },
+            {
+                "name": "test2",
+                "url": "ipc:///tmp/conjoiners_test2"
+            }
+        ]
+    }

+"conjoiners" lists all known conjoiners with their names and (currently) 0MQ urls. "recv_timeout" is in milliseconds, and is used in order to avoid too long blocking when receiving transenlightenments from other conjoiners through a 0MQ socket.
+This is it right now.

 ## Current state of work

 I've been working on the idea for several months.
 Right now, by the